 I recently heard an interview with an agent at a conference who said to avoid questions.
-Especially, if they can answer no because the agent won’t see the reason to care (Apparently, they’re looking for a reason to say no and who can blame them!
+Especially, if they can say no to them because the agent is looking for a reason to say no. (Who can blame them?!
 They receive hundreds of submissions to sift through a month.)

 Instead, think of a statement that will introduce the reader to your story–sometimes a strong first line will work here, too!